“Happiness is not the absence of problems, but the ability to deal with them.” Poppy Jamie

 I want to go back to the first statement above – we’re surrounded by people, but feel isolated and alone.

 Clay Routledge in his article “Suicides Are Up, states “…it isn’t enough to simply be around or even liked by other people.
 We need to feel valued by them, to feel we are making important contributions… (to them and to the world).”

 With so many of our connections happening via screens, how is it that we feel truly valued or that who we are has meaning and purpose?
 Because we have lots of likes on a FB post?
 FB has it’s place, but is that enough to create meaning in our lives?

 A reality of life that we don’t talk about enough is that life is HARD!
-Harder for some of us than others because of things we don’t control – the family we’re born into, the color of our skin, early life economics.
+Harder for some of us than others because of things we don’t control – the family we're born into, addictions, abuse, bullying, poverty.
 Even with the best of parents and circumstances, LIFE has it’s challenges.

 Unfortunately, there’s no perfect instruction manual for how to deal with the pain and difficulty we face and climb through to the other side.

 Also, America has particular myths about the value of independence.
 Be strong, don’t need anyone, pull yourself up by your bootstraps.
 Myths don’t get us through the tough times.
 We need concrete, specific support.
 We need love and belonging and to be VALUED by ourselves and each other.